 Jesus begins his preaching with the Sermon on the Mount.
-On a hill near Lake Tiberius, not far from Capernaum, Jesus sat down, as was customary for teachers, and described to the crowds what it means for a human being to be blessed.
-The word for beatitude, 'blessed', had been heard throughout the Old Testament.
+On a hill near Lake Tiberius, not far from Capernaum, Jesus sat down, as was customary for teachers, and proclaimed the beatitudes to the crowds.
+The word 'blessed' had been heard throughout the Old Testament.
 It spoke of the exaltation of the one who, in the widest variety of ways, fulfilled the Word of the Lord.